 b) |

-The Antagonistic effects between two chromium metal tolerant bacterial strains were tested and the results revealed that, the zone of inhibition not found between P.aeroginosa and S. caprae.
-Elhartit et al. (2015) also reported on studied the antagonistic activity through zone of inhibition between the different isolates of Bacillaceae and Pseudomonadaseae family against pathogenic fungi [33, 34].
+The Antagonistic effects between two chromium metal-tolerant bacterial strains were tested and the results revealed that the zone of inhibition was not found between P. aeroginosa and S. caprae.
+Elhartit et al. also reported on studying the antagonistic activity through the zone of inhibition between the different isolates of Bacillaceae and Pseudomonadaseae family against pathogenic fungi [33, 34].

-Biotreatment process of Chromium effluent was studied with mixed culture of two potential metal tolerant bacterial isolates, P.aeroginosa and S. capraein Lab-scale glass column reactor.
-The bacterial metal effluent was collected after 5 days and determined the physicochemical characteristics, SEM-EDX, FTIR and AAS analyses (Table 2, Figures 4 and 5).
+The biotreatment process of Chromium effluent was studied with a mixed culture of two potential metal-tolerant bacterial isolates, P. aeroginosa and S. caprae in a Lab-scale glass column reactor.
+The bacterial metal effluent was collected after 5 days and determined the physicochemical characteristics, SEM-EDX, FTIR, and AAS analyses (Table 2, Figures 4 and 5).

 S.No |